papamauro/HeartCheck/README.md

+ALERT: This project is no more mantained and updated!

 # HeartCheck
 HeartCheck is an third-part android application for Xiaomi Mi Band Pulse.
 Its goal is to provide a tool to prevent heart diseases by checking HR live variations.